 Pediatric Feeding & Swallowing/Nutritional Therapy

 Our Children’s Specialty Hospital offers a comprehensive and multidisciplinary approach for evaluation and treatment of feeding and swallowing disorders.
-Our feeding clinic at LifeScape can help identify the specific challenges your child maybe having with feeding and offer a wide variety of program options to meet the unique needs of your child.
+Our feeding clinic at LifeScape can help identify the specific challenges your child may be having with feeding and offer a wide variety of program options to meet the unique needs of your child.
+Call us at (605) 444-9750 for details.

 - South Dakota’s first and only speech-language pathologist who is board-certified in swallowing and swallowing disorders